History of the College

 The Centennial Campus is a modern and well-equipped facility located in southern Colorado Springs.
 Transfer, career, and technical programs are offered.
 The full-service campus offers a complete range of student services, including admissions, academic advising, bookstore, financial aid, records, testing, Military and Veterans Programs, tutoring, ACCESSability Services, TRiO Disabled Student Support Services, TRiO Student Support Services and career services.

 The Centennial Campus provides a library, theatre, lecture halls, videoconference center, computer laboratories, language and culture lab, child development center, meeting and conference rooms, and science, career and technical laboratories.
 Sports and recreation facilities include a gymnasium, fitness center, tennis courts, soccer field and running track.
-The Campus Center houses the Campus Life Office, Student Government, the Grove, meeting rooms and more.
+The Campus Center houses the Student Life Office, the Student Government Association, the Grove, meeting rooms and more.

 Convenient parking is available to students, employees, and visitors in lots C, D, and E. Handicapped parking is reserved near most building entrances, including special spaces for wheelchair access.
 Parking Lot A is reserved for ADA parking.
 Public bus service comes to the Centennial Campus from all parts of the city.
 The Centennial Campus is fully accessible to persons with disabilities, including those with wheelchairs.
 Special assistance is available through the Accessibility Services by calling 719-502-3333.